joshchew24/notes/CPSC 330/Neural Networks.md

 mglearn.plots.plot_two_hidden_layer_graph()
 ```
 ![[Pasted image 20240406211157.png|275]]![[Pasted image 20240406211217.png|425]]
+## Neurons
 - each node is a **neuron**
 	- small decision-making unit
 	- takes input, processes it, produces an output
 - each connection between neuron has a weight
+- specify the **number of features** after each transformation
+	- i.e. how many features are in each layer
+- apply a **non-linear function to the weighted sum** for eacn neuron